Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/React_uses_a_declarative_way_to_manipulate_the_UI.md

 ### Step 1: Identify your component’s **different visual states**

-If you work with a designer, you may have seen mockups for different “visual states”. ==First, you need to visualize all the **different “states” of the UI** the user might see==.
+In computer science, you may hear about a “state machine” being in one of several “states”.
+If you work with a designer, you may have seen mockups for different “visual states”.
+React stands at the intersection of design and computer science, so both of these ideas are sources of inspiration.

+==First, you need to visualize all the **different “states” of the UI** the user might see==.
 In our example they can be:

 - _Empty_: Form has a disabled “Submit” button.
 - _Typing_: Form has an enabled “Submit” button.